The Theatre School > Conservatory > Undergraduate Conservatory > Costume Design

 Second year students move into the specific costume design curriculum and focus on the vocabulary and historical precedent of costuming while developing creative responses to plays and characters.
 Students continue their drawing progression with rendering and explore period style elements through a survey of art, architecture, fashion, and furniture.
 Costume Technology coursework focuses on the history of clothing construction.
 Students work on three productions as assistant costume designers to third and fourth year students.

 In the third year, students hone their ability to analyze character and express themselves artistically while concentrating on different theatrical art forms – plays, musicals, operas – particularly in the context of modern texts.
 Students work collaboratively with their peers to propose and justify design concepts and further develop their drawing and rendering ability.
 Students work closely with the entire production team and Costume Shop to design two shows in our production season.

 The fourth year is a transition year, further developing students’ abilities and preparing students to enter the profession.
 In-class projects will focus on larger period plays and plays with complex situations.
 Students also explore other areas of design through electives.
-Production work continues as students typically design one more production in our production season and are placed in a professional internship of their choosing.
+Production work continues as students typically design one more production in our production season and complete a professional internship of their choosing.